-Palermo and Catania are two incredible cities you have to check out on a road trip in Sicily.
+Palermo and Catania are two incredible cities you have to check out on your Sicily trip.
 They are full of fascinating sights, ancient history and scars from the recent past.

 As well as that, there are plenty of other things to do while driving around Sicily.
 You can hike up Europe’s most active volcano Mt Etna, relax at the numerous beaches or check out the wide array of ancient ruins in places such as Agrigento and Taormina.

 My Sicily itinerary takes you around the island to many of these incredible places and more.
 There’s no doubt that renting a car is the best way to get around allows to tailor the trip to your own needs and desires.

 If you want to know where to go, what to see, where to stay and have a rough idea of how much all this will cost, then read on!

 Disclosure: This article may contain affiliate/compensated links.
 For full information, please see our full disclosure policy.